K-Embee/K-Embee/Uni_Projects/DBA_P2_DBA_P3.md

 * Year: 2019-2020
 * Subject: Agent-Based Development
 * Language: Java
 * Goal: Create an agent that can optimally achieve an objective in a simulated world / Create a group of communicating agents that can optimally achieve an objective in a simulated world.
+Apply SCRUM development to a real project.
 * Collaborators: @monicordovilla, @AnaBosch, @celiabotella, @Alaiin

 Two separate projects, the second being a continuation of the first, consisting in creating agents that control virtual drones that must navigate a grid-based 3D world in order to reach a goal.
 The first project involves managing a single agent, ensuring that it does not run out of fuel, crash into the terrain, and finds its objective relatively quickly via various pathfinding methods without perfect knowledge of its environment.